Soul Serenade – The Soul Bros (Coxsone Dodd production)

 A supremely infections bass line makes this simple homage to playground games by Lloyd Robinson and Devon Russell a true classic.
 This was Derrick Morgan’s first production and a significant hit for him.
 It was originally released in Jamaica on both the Hop and Derrick Morgan labels and on Island in the UK.

 Red Bum Ball is currently available on the Pressure Sounds CD: Red Bum Ball:Rare And Unreleased Rocksteady 1966 – 1968 (PSCD40)

 Perfidia – Phyllis Dillon (Duke Reid production)

-Female vocalists in Jamaica have tended to be under represented on record, in the case of Phyllis Dillon this is a crime.
-Phyllis moved to America in the late 60′s and worked in a bank, whilst she recorded the odd song when returning to her homeland she felt that she wasn’t being fairly compensated by producer Duke Reid and eventually faded from view.
+Female vocalists in Jamaica have always been under represented, in the case of Phyllis Dillon this is a crime.
+Phyllis moved to America in the late 60’s and worked in a bank, whilst she recorded the odd song when returning to her homeland she felt that she wasn’t being fairly compensated by producer Duke Reid and eventually faded from view.
 Perfidia was released on the Treasure Isle label in Jamaica and it’s UK equivalent.
 With it’s achingly soulful vocal it was unsurprisingly one of her biggest hits.

 Perfidia is currently available on the compilation CD Treasure Isle Time on Heartbeat records (HB196).

 The Loser – Derrick Harriott (Derrick Harriott production)